Come On In To Fairtrade

-Have a look at the Cotton Unfolded online exhibition on your lunch break and let others know about it.
+Have a look at the Cotton Unfolded online exhibition and let others know about it.
 You can explore the story of cotton in Scottish history, unfold the truth about cotton today and discover a fair solution for cotton's future.

-Use your break to have a kickabout with Fairtrade footballs.
+Invite your friends along to have a kick about with Fairtrade footballs.
 By using Fairtrade footballs, you can be sure children are not being exploited and the producers in developing countries get a fair deal.
 Find out more about Fairtrade footballs: Playing Fair: The Story of Fairtrade Footballs.